 We include products we think are useful for our readers.
 If you buy through links on this page, we may earn a small commission.
 Here’s our process.

-Home Chef is a popular meal delivery service that offers plenty of healthful food options.
-Some people find a meal delivery service useful because it saves them time planning and shopping.
+Home Chef is a popular meal delivery service that offers plenty of nutritious food options.
+Some people find a meal delivery service useful because it saves time planning and shopping.
 Others may use the service as a cheaper alternative to eating out.

 In this article, we describe how Home Chef works and the menu options available.
 We also discuss the possible health benefits of using the Home Chef delivery service.

 Please note that the writer of this article has not tried these products.
 All information presented is purely research-based and correct at the time of publication.

 All quotes are provided by SaVanna Shoemaker, MS, RDN, LD, a writer for Healthline, who received a free kit from Home Chef.

 Medical News Today follows a strict product selection and vetting process.
 Learn more here.